The-Youssef-Nasr-Company/Youssef-Land/.github/ISSUE_TEMPLATE/report-a-bug-to-the-youssef-nasr-company.md

 ---
-name: Report a bug to The Youssef Nasr Company 🐛
+name: "Report a bug to The Youssef Nasr Company \U0001F41B"
 about: Create a report to help us improve Youssef Land
 title: 'BUG: '
 labels: bug